Thank you! I loved writing Mrs. Lincoln's Dressmaker, so I'm delighted that you loved reading it. My historical novels include:

-The Lost Quilter (2009) — Civil War era Charleston as witnessed from the perspective of an enslaved woman who escaped to freedom in the North only to be betrayed and recaptured.
+The Lost Quilter (2009) — Civil War era Charleston as witnessed from the perspective of an enslaved woman who had escaped to freedom in the North (in The Runaway Quilt) but was betrayed and recaptured.

 The Union Quilters (2011) — The Pennsylvania home front and the battlefields of Pennsylvania and Virginia during the Civil War.